ammedmar/comch/doc/source/index.rst

 Installation
 ------------

-This package is written in Python 3 and has no dependencies.
+This package is written in pure Python and has no runtime dependencies.
 It can be installed from a terminal simply entering:

 :code:`python3 -m pip install comch`

+To run notebooks locally, install ComCH with the notebook extra:

+:code:`python3 -m pip install "comch[notebooks]"`

 .. toctree::